October 18, 2021

 - Will my relationships feel different?
 Will I remember how to interact in person?

-- What if I feel anxious and really want to turn my camera off but I can't because I am actually sitting in a desk surrounded by co-workers or other students in real life?
+- What if I feel anxious and really want to turn my camera off but I can't because I am actually sitting in a desk surrounded by others in real life?

 Sigh.
 These are questions we cannot answer.
 No one can.
 So, if you cannot find answers to the questions that are making you feel anxious and thus calm yourself with information, how else can you find greater peace inside during this big transition back to an uncertain future?

 The best way we know is to come home to your body and an awareness of what is happening, right now, in this present moment.
 Rest in a different kind of certainty: you are alive and breathing, and whatever happens next, you get to be there for it.

 Yup.
 We're talking good old-fashioned mindfulness.

 When the not-knowing-what-it-will-be-like anxiety is feeling overwhelming, try this practice: